littleosbook/littleosbook/page_frame_allocation.md

 ## A Kernel Heap

-So far we've been able to work with only fixed-size data, or directly with raw memory.
+So far we've only been able to work with fixed-size data, or directly with raw memory.
 Now that we have a page frame allocator we can implement `malloc` and `free` to use in the kernel.

-Kernighan and Ritchie have an example implementation in [@knr] that we can draw inspiration from.
-The only real modifications we need to do is to remove calls to `sbrk`/`brk`,and directly ask the page frame allocator for the page frames, and the paging system to map them in.
+Kernighan and Ritchie have an example implementation in their book [@knr] that we can draw inspiration from.
+The only modification we need to do is to replace calls to `sbrk`/`brk` with calls to the page frame allocator when more memory is needed.
+We must also make sure to map the page frames returned by the page frame allocator to virtual addresses.

-A correct implementation should also give back page frames to the page frame allocator on `free`, whenever sufficiently large blocks are freed.
+A correct implementation should also return page frames to the page frame allocator on call to `free`, whenever sufficiently large blocks of memory are freed.

 ## Further reading